What are the avenues that the basic skills of skating can lead to?

 What do I get for the Learn to Skate registration?

-You get 6-weeks of 30-minute lessons, end of session assessment, skate rentals, 15-minutes of practice each week and a membership to Learn to Skate USA.
+You get 6-weeks of 30-minute lessons, end of session assessment, skate rentals, and 15-minutes of practice each week.

 Can I register midway through the session?